-Sarah Stirling quizzes Nick Bullock about his latest 7,000m new route in uncharted Tibet and what under-the-radar winner of three Piolet d'Ors, Paul Ramsden, for the ascent.
+Sarah Stirling quizzes Nick Bullock about his latest new route up a 7000m peak in uncharted Tibet.
+Nick partnered up with under-the-radar winner of three Piolet d'Ors, Paul Ramsden, for the ascent.

 I don’t look at maps or study things.
 I’m not very good at that navigation rubbish.
 Most of the people I climb with are OCD about that stuff, and if they can get me to the bottom of a route I’ll put in a pretty determined effort to get to the top of it.
 Even in the valley, Paul would be tinkering with stoves while I was reading Cormac McCarthy and lying in bed.
 He's on it.

 Paul and Mick Fowler were on it for several years as a team — three Piolets d'Or — but they’ve had a natural parting of ways.
 Paul was looking at unclimbed and technical 7,000m peaks, while Mick didn't want to go that way.

 I think Paul’s one of the best mountaineers Britain’s ever produced.
 He's super-natural in the mountains — his family call him the Homing Pigeon — but he's not as well-known as Mick because he's not a self publicist.
 I’ve decided to be his PR.

 I didn’t make the shortlist of people Paul wanted to climb with in place of Mick.
 He approached a lot of the younger climbers but they turned him down.